 The bulk of this chapter is devoted to the discussion of revolutions as a distinct empirical political phenomenon.
 It segues into this discussion from a brief review of revolutions as a subject of political sociology, mostly relying in it on the entry in Wikipedia, which is likely to be read by most interested undergraduates.
 The entry (last accessed on 21 May 2016), clearly, is written by a competent political sociologist, perhaps a graduate student, who knows the field well, and it appears apposite to start this Handbook chapter with a description of the state of the art from the premier rival source of knowledge.

-What will a student learn about revolutions, if she or he looks where students ...
+What will a student learn about revolutions, if she or he looks where students in ...